-- Tardiness or leaving early without permission. - Failure to report for a scheduled work assignment. - Falsifying reported payroll hours. - Improper job attitude or performance. - Any negligent act which might endanger the safety of others, or which may result in damage to or destruction of College property. - Being under the influence of or possessing any type of drugs or alcohol during job assignments. - Theft or intentional destruction of any property belonging to other employees, participants, or the College. - Being discourteous and/or disrespectful toward participants or fellow employees. - Failure to abide by the policies and responsibilities listed in this Handbook and the Washington College Student Handbook. - Failure to comply with assigned mandated training
+- Tardiness or leaving early without permission. - Failure to report for a scheduled work assignment. - Falsifying reported payroll hours. - Improper job attitude or performance. - Any negligent act which might endanger the safety of others or which may result in damage to or destruction of College property. - Being under the influence of or possessing any type of drugs or alcohol during job assignments. - Theft of any property belonging to other employees, participants, or the College. - Being discourteous and/or disrespectful toward participants or fellow employees. - Failure to abide by the policies and responsibilities listed in this Handbook and the Washington College Student Handbook.

-If the violation or offense is egregious enough, the student employee may be terminated upon the first offense.
+If the violation or offense is egregious enough, the student employee may be terminated without this progressive discipline